Voyages of Imagination: Production

 Previous attempts to publish a reference or encyclopedia about Star Trek fiction had been refused by Pocket Books.
-According to Ayers, the reason was is the contents of such a book would've focused on the characters and plots of each piece of fiction, and not the authors.
+According to Ayers, the reason was the contents of such a book would've focused on the characters and plots of each piece of fiction, and not the authors.
 Pocket Books editor Marco Palmieri noted that Voyages was "conceived as a guide to the history of professionally-published [Star Trek] fiction," and when completed the book would include information of fiction "from Mission to Horatius (1967) … through [to] Pocket's stewardship …"

 Research for the book began sometime in 2004, including conducting interviews with authors who had written books many years prior such as Alan Dean Foster, J. A. Lawrence, and writing partners Sondra Marshak and Myrna Culbreath.
 Making contact with many of the past authors required assistance from others in the industry, whom Ayers cited in the book's acknowledgements.

 A new revision of the Pocket Books Star Trek Timeline was to be included in Voyages.
 The timeline, which had previously appeared in the appendices of Adventures in Time and Space (1999) and What Lay Beyond (2001), required consultations with creators and other contributors to complete.
 Ayers referred to those who completed the revision as the "Timeliners".

 Ayers also relied on a Star Trek book club who met regularly at the Barnes & Noble in Lynnwood, Washington, saying when he landed the assignment they "reinforced the idea that more people might buy the book than just my mother.”

 Voyages was completed by Ayers in early 2006.
 The book was published in trade paperback format (ISBN 1-4165-0349-8) on November 14, 2006.
 An eBook edition (ISBN 1-4165-2548-3) was published on December 29, 2006.